panzerdp/dmitripavlutin.com/content/posts/047-render-props-cb-hell/index.md

 <DetectCity />
 ```

 You might already spot the issue: the nesting of the `render` prop callback functions.
-The more callbacks are nested, the harder is going to understand the code.
+The more callbacks are nested, the harder it is going to understand the code.
 This is the render props callback hell problem.

+Let's find better ways to design the component to exclude the nesting of the callbacks.

 The first approach using a class is what I use mostly.
 I like it for its simplicity.

 ## 2. Class approach

-In order to transform the nesting of callbacks into something more readable, let's refactor the callbacks into methods of a class.
+To transform the nesting of callbacks into something more readable, let's refactor the callbacks into methods of a class.

 The refactored `<DetectCity>` to a class component might look like this: